Showciety/SGB/README.md

 ### Crowd Control Charity Campaign Setup

+Stack Up does not currently support Crowd Control.
+If you wish to do a Crowd Control stream you will be responsible for tracking money spent on Crowd Control and sending it to the charity.
 We will not be covering how to set up Crowd Control for games.
 Crowd Control has many articles on how to set up individual games.
-We are only covering how to link to our charity campaign.

-1. Install Crowd Control (https://crowdcontrol.live/) by downlaoding and running the installer with the big red "Download" button in the top right.
-2. Log in to the app.
-3. Go to Config > Charity in the menu on the left of the app.
-4. Enter the following campaign ID in the "Enter Campaign by ID" box: c28d1a42-dd41-4d70-aec3-f306e450f145
-5. Click the little paper airplane button to initate the link.
-6. The "Showciety Gives Back 2023" campaign should show up under "Manage your Charity Campaign".
-7. Set up your game following Crowd Control's instructions: https://crowdcontrol.live/games/

-Once you've linked your account to the campaign the coin purchases through Crowd Control should go to Tiltify and count towards our amount raised for The Trevor Project!

-Once the event is over don't forget to click on the red "Unlink" button in the botom right if you plan on doing Crowd Control for yourself later!
+# Final Notes

-If you are having trouble with anything we will do our best to help in the #sgb23-setup-help channel.
+If you are having trouble with anything we will do our best to help in the [#sgb24-setup-help channel](https://discord.com/channels/475693157720522752/1284990295016079430).